 Let’s first find out how the property prices have changed based on date of listing.
 Here is the chart showing the average rate from 2008 to 2017.

 We have removed the properties for 2008 as the numbers were very less in comparison to the subsequent years.
-Here we see that the rate has been constantly increasing from 2012 barring 2013 and there is decline in rate from 2009 to 2011.
+Here we see that the rate has been constantly increasing airbnb data from 2012 barring 2013 and there is a decline in rate from 2009 to 2011.
 The average rate for 2017 stands at $232.

 Now let’s check out the common pricing range of the properties in terms of average rate per night.